NCBI-Codeathons/bioed-2024-team-dayhoff/README.md

   - Use iCn3D to investigate mutations in the insulin receptor associated with Leprechaunism
   - Use iCn3D to identify molecular interactions between mutated amino acid residues and other amino acids
 - (Module 2) Use NCBI tools for data search and gene and protein sequence comparison
-- (Module 3) Discuss implications of genetics on multifactorial disease
+- (Module 3) Discuss implications of genetics on disease

 ## Course Materials
 <strong>Introduction</strong> The introduction to the lesson provides background information on the roles and interactions of insulin with the insulin receptor and one ramification of perturbations to the insulin signaling pathway-Type 2 Diabetes.